 Her early training was as a scholarship student at the Dublin Institute of Technology where she was the recipient of numerous awards including the Lombard and Ulster Piano Foundation Award, Morris Grant Prize and bursaries for continued study abroad from the Electricity Supply Board and Aer Lingus.
 During this time she obtained performance diplomas (ARCM, LGSM & FTCL) from the Royal College of Music London, Guildhall School of Music and Trinity College London.

 While completing her B.A.
-Moderatorship in music from Trinity College Dublin, Rachel studied in Dublin with Mabel Swainson, then continued in London with Craig Shepard and Benjamin Kaplan.
+Moderatorship in music from Trinity College Dublin, Rachel studied in Dublin with Mabel Swainson, then continued in London with Craig Sheppard and Benjamin Kaplan.
 She was a Foundation Scholar in Postgraduate Performance at the Royal College in London and a Fulbright Scholar at the Peabody Conservatory in the United States.
 Rachel undertook intensive courses of study with Nikita Magaloff in Switzerland’s Geneva Conservatory, Gyorgy Sandor at the Mozarteum in Austria and Murray Perahia at the Aldeburgh Music Festival in Great Britain where she was selected from world-wide auditions to receive specialised coaching and direction in the works of Frederick Chopin.